Editor’s note (September 2021): This post has been updated to include new information about ActiveMQ Artemis.

 Apache ActiveMQ is message-oriented middleware (MOM), a category of software that sends messages between applications.
-Using standards-based, asynchronous communication, ActiveMQ allows loose coupling of the elements in an IT environment, which is often foundational to enterprise messaging and distributed applications.
+Using standards-based, asynchronous communication, ActiveMQ allows loose coupling of the services that make up an application, which is often foundational to enterprise messaging and distributed applications.

-In this post, we’ll look at how ActiveMQ works, and at some key ActiveMQ metrics you can monitor to understand the performance of your messaging infrastructure.
+In this post, we’ll look at how ActiveMQ works and explore some key ActiveMQ metrics you can monitor to understand the performance of your messaging infrastructure.

 ActiveMQ sends messages asynchronously, so consumers don’t necessarily receive messages immediately.
 The producer’s task of composing and sending a message is disconnected from the consumer’s task of fetching it.
 Because ActiveMQ uses a broker as an intermediary, producers and consumers are independent (and even unaware) of each other.
 As soon as a producer sends a message to a broker, its task is complete, regardless of whether or when a consumer receives the message.
 Conversely, when a consumer receives a message from a broker, it does so without knowledge of the producer that created the message.

 This type of arrangement, in which clients function without knowledge of one another, is known as loose coupling.
 The benefits of loose coupling include:

 - High throughput: Because producers don’t need to wait for acknowledgment from the consumer or broker, they can send messages quickly.
 ActiveMQ can achieve throughput of thousands of messages per second.

 - Flexibility: Clients can be temporarily unavailable, dynamically added to the environment, and even rewritten in a new language without affecting other clients or causing errors in the messaging process.